-What type of proofreading you want to do and which group of clients you want to be work-ready for will determine the choices you make with regard to training.
+What type of proofreading you want to do and which groups of clients you want to be work-ready for will determine the choices you make with regard to training.

 Some proofreaders work directly with the creators of the written materials being proofread – independent authors, students and business professionals, for example.
 These clients send Word files and the proofreader amends the files directly (often with Track Changes switched on so that the client can see what’s been changed).

 Others work for intermediaries such as publishers and project management agencies.
 Here the author supplies the text files; then the in-house project manager (PM) organizes the various elements of the production process – including copy-editing, proofreading, typesetting and printing.

 What are page proofs?

 Page proofs, traditionally defined, are so called because they are laid out exactly as they will appear in the final printed book.
 If all has gone well, what the proofreader is looking at will be almost what the reader sees if they were to walk into a bookshop, pull this title off the shelf and browse through the pages.

 In addition to the bulk of the typeset text, page proofs include the following elements: page numbers; running heads; a contents list; copyright information; cataloguing data; figures, tables and any other finished artwork; bibliography; and perhaps an index.

-To reiterate, the pages have been professionally designed, so my job is not only to check for any final grammar, spelling or punctuation errors that have slipped in during the production chain; I'm also tasked with ensuring that the appearance of the book is consistent and correct according to the instructions given to the typesetter by the client.
+To reiterate, the pages have been professionally designed, so your job is not only to check for any final grammar, spelling or punctuation errors that have slipped in during the production chain; you're also tasked with ensuring that the appearance of the book is consistent and correct according to the instructions given to the typesetter by the client.

-Where am I in the chain?
+Where are you in the chain?

 The proofreader is one person in a fairly lengthy chain.
 Different clients work in different ways but the following is not uncommon:

-To use these tools I need to strip text from a PDF of the page proofs, place it in a Word document, and then run my digital tools.
+To use these tools you need to strip text from a PDF of the page proofs, place it in a Word document, and then run your digital tools.
 Any mistakes flagged up, however, need to be marked up on the page proofs – that is, on paper or PDF (as agreed with the PM).